CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

     > **Note**: This code only works because you are the only user working in the database.
 In a real scenario, you would need to ascertain the IDs of the records that were inserted and specify them explicitly in case new customer and address records had been inserted after you ran your original code.

-## Insert data using a transaction
+## Task 2: Insert data using a transaction

 All of these statements need to run as a single atomic transaction.
 If any one of them fails, then all statements should fail.
 Let's group them together in a transaction.